 By Averill Brewer

 Averill Brewer is a writer currently living in England.
-This autumn, she completed a master’s degree in international business with a focus in sustainable development.
-In her free time, she writes for her blog www.locoeco.com.
-Feel free to email her at email@example.com.
+She possesses a master’s of international business with a focus in sustainable development.
+In her free time she writes for her blog Loco Eco.
+You can email her at firstname.lastname@example.org.